mananahmed/con-civ/2017-spring/README.md

 > enduring importance, and the demonstrated ability of a text to provoke
 > productive discussion.

+## Enlightenment: Reason, Humanism, Violence

+In the second semester of our course we will explore the rise and the legacy of Enlightenment thought, where sustained violence and colonial expansion undermines the promise of rational, scientific basis for the human condition.

+## Connected Core

+As part of an experiment to foster a conversation across the Core, our online class discussion will take place in conjunction with Professor Manan Ahmed's CC1102-4 section.
+Nikhil Ramachandran (nr2600) will moderate the forums.
+We will have the opportunity to meet in person in several "town-hall" style meetings throughout the semester.

 ## Assessment

-We want to build a community of readers and thinkers in this class---who are able to work collectively and collaboratively. setting my assessment goals on two paths: firstly, I want to make sure we are doing close-reading of the texts, and secondly, I want to ensure that we are critical and engaged writers.
-With those goals, I ask that you do two forms of regular writing in the class - short form discussion and research oriented.
+The class depends on an engaged readership.
+To this end, students are expected read regularly, discuss the texts in class and online, complete a single "core context" assignment along with a final exam.

+* 25% Core Context
+* 25% Online Forum
+* 25% Class Participation
+* 25% Final Exam

+## Core Context

-* 15 points for Presentation on Text/Author: Every class, one student will deliver a short-presentation (~10 mins) on the Text/Author we are reading.
+Every class, one student will deliver a short-presentation (~10 mins) on the Text/Author we are reading.
 The presentation will highlight their biography, their intellectual concerns and contributions, and some recent assessment of their thought in scholarly literature (JSTOR searches limited to past 5 years).
 This presentation will be posted on Piazza before the class begins.

-* 25 points for Presentations on Context/Time: Every class, one student will deliver a short-presentation (~10 mins) on the context for the Text/Author we are reading.
+Another student will deliver a short-presentation (~10 mins) on the context for the Text/Author we are reading.
 This context will comprise of at least ten (10) headlines selected from newspapers contemporary to the Text/Author.
 To assemble these headlines, you will visit the Subject Specialists at Butler Library
 <http://library.columbia.edu/about/policies/collection-development/liaisons.html>,
 who can assist you in identifying the appropriate digitized archives of contemporary newspapers.
 This presentation will be posted on Piazza before the class begins.

+## Online Forum

+Every week (by Wednesday midnight at the latest) we ask that you write a short response to the readings ahead, comment on the class proceedings, and engage with your peers.
+A good post will contain a reference to specific passages, a specific thought or question, or a meaningful contribution to an ongoing discussion.

+You should aim to average a post per class over the semester and more if you tend to be quiet in class.

-30 points for Discussion on Piazza: Each class, After the class, I ask that you respond to either the Text/Author or Context/Time posts of your colleagues, or the discussion as it unfolded in the class, or to a theme within the work.
-I ask that you keep your discussions under the posts of your colleague.
-I will assess them individually (as posts) as well as collectively (as a debate).
-You may begin a new post if 1) You are making a critical intervention in the debate - a significant aspect of the discussion that you feel needs our collective attention or 2) You are returning to the Text/Author and launching a new facet of discussion that is important and is not being discussed.
-I expect the ideal responses to incorporate textual citation (quote/reference), to propel the argument forward, to engage fully with the intellectual content of the essay, or the previous comments.
-However, I expect all posts to incorporate awareness of manners of being, modes of address, intellectual honesty and empathy towards your colleagues.
-You should aim to average a post per class over the semester.
+You may begin a new post if 1) You are making a critical intervention in the debate---a significant aspect of the discussion that you feel needs our collective attention or 2) You are returning to the Text/Author and launching a new facet of discussion that is important and is not being discussed.

-20 points for two papers: A week after your presentation on Text/Author or Context/Time, you will submit a written paper (approx 500 words) on your research.
-For the Text/Author, you will critically discuss the contemporary debates on the subject that you un-covered in your examination of JSTOR.
-For the Context/Time, you will do a reading of the headlines you researched.
-These short assignments are opportunities for you to present the work you have done and to incorporate as well the discussion with your colleagues in the class and outside of the class.
+## Class Participation

-10 points for Participation: To get the full points, you will attend every single class, and be an active listener to your colleagues, and sometimes, a commenter and facilitator for their ideas and sometimes, a speaker of your own thoughts.
+To get the full points, you will attend every single class, and be an active listener to your colleagues, and sometimes, a commenter and facilitator for their ideas and sometimes, a speaker of your own thoughts.

+## Modalities of Engagement

+We expect our discussions--online and in-person--to answer to the ideals embodied in our texts.
+We aim for a critical discussion, one that at the same time preserves the multiplicity of voices present in the classroom.
+Listen as much as you speak, be respectful of dissenting voices, enter into a dialogue rather than a soliloquy, show empathy, respond, and encourage others to speak.

 ## Policies